XinyangLi-ITP/MCS-on-2D-Ising-Model/README.md

 a few temperature will be enough, so you can modify the loop scope appropriately when calculating them.

-The codes were developed by Yuliang Jin's research group (http://home.itp.ac.cn/~yuliangjin/) at Institute of Theoretical Physics, Chinese Academy of Sciences.
+The codes were developed Xinyang Li，from Yuliang Jin's research group (http://home.itp.ac.cn/~yuliangjin/) at Institute of Theoretical Physics, Chinese Academy of Sciences.
-Please contact the developers,Xinyang Li (lixinyang@mail.itp.ac.cn)
+Please contact the developers,Xinyang Li (lixinyang@mail.itp.ac.cn) for questions.
-or Dr. Yuliang Jin (yuliangjin@mail.itp.ac.cn) for questions.